Humphries-Lab/Lab-Manual/content/funders.md

 Major funds include, or will shortly include:

+**2012-2019** ·
-**2012-2019** MRC Senior non-Clinical Fellowship (to Mark)<br>
-"Networks of neural dynamics".
+MRC Senior non-Clinical Fellowship (to Mark) · "Networks of neural dynamics" ·
 Includes collaborations with Rasmus Petersen, Adrien Peyrache and Sid Wiener, and Constance Hammond

+**2017-2019** ·
-**2017-2019** MRC Project Grant (NMHB)<br>
+MRC Project Grant (NMHB) ·
-"Resolving the size and nature of neocortical population codes".
-PI.
+"Resolving the size and nature of neocortical population codes" · PI.
 With Rasmus Petersen (Co-I) and Mat Evans (named PDRA).

+**2019-2021** ·
-**2019-2021** MRC Project Grant (NMHB)<br>
+MRC Project Grant (NMHB) ·
-"The Neural Basis of Movement Transitions".
+"The Neural Basis of Movement Transitions" ·
 Mark sole PI.
 Data and support from the labs of Bill Frost and Lee Miller (also Chicago, by coincidence).

 !!! note "The UK funding landscape"